-It took almost 35 years (1916 – 1950) for Meštrović to complete the cycle of wood reliefs and they remain “a masterpiece of the European sacral sculpture”.
-The reliefs are so beautiful they almost take your breath away – the detail is amazing.
+It took almost 35 years (1916 – 1950) for Meštrović to complete the cycle of wood reliefs and they remain “a masterpiece of European sacral sculpture”.
+The reliefs are so beautiful they almost take your breath away – the detail is amazing!
 It was difficult getting a good photo with my little camera.

 Meštrović’s works received many rewards and he accepted several commissions for public monuments.
-He lived and worked in Europeans cities such as Rome, Paris, London, Cannes, Geneva, and Zagreb.
+He lived and worked in European cities such as Rome, Paris, London, Cannes, Geneva, and Zagreb.
 In 1954, President Dwight D. Eisenhower personally presented Meštrović with his US passport.
 Meštrović had various US university offers for positions as professor of sculpture.